k-freeman/PHP_Pointtable-deprecated/README.md

 PHP_Pointtable
 ==============

+Note: this repository is deprecated and not being updated anymore.

 **Update:**

 Info1.php didn't change that much.
 It will search for corresponding lines etc automatically, depending on the first row in the .csv.